CCI-MOC/hil/docs/INSTALL-devel.rst

 =============
 There are a few things that HaaS expects the operating system to have::

-  yum install bridge-utils  gcc  httpd  ipmitool libvirt libxml2-devel  libxslt-devel  mod_wsgi \
+  yum install epel-release bridge-utils  gcc  httpd  ipmitool libvirt libxml2-devel  libxslt-devel  mod_wsgi \
   net-tools python-pip python-psycopg2 python-virtinst python-virtualenv qemu-kvm telnet vconfig virt-install